tpt5cu/solarIrradiancePredictor/README.md

 ### Statistical Approach

+#### Fitting

 Initially a statistical fitting of GHI vs. DHI was introduced.
 However due to heteroscedasticity, a second explanatory variable, Cloud Cover, was introduced to try and improve prediction power.
 To try and normalize the feature variable distributions, zero values for GHI (for example, readings during night time hours), were removed.
 To improve heteroscedasticity issues, the feature variables GHI and Cloud Cover were log-transformed.
-The following statistical models were constructed.
+The following statistical models were fitted on PSM data from Reliance, South Dakota for the year of 2018.